octopress/octopress/README.md

 ##### S3 Headers

-You can create an array of header congifs to set expiration, content and cache settings for any paths matching the `filename`.
+You can create an array of header configs to set expiration, content and cache settings for any paths matching the `filename`.

 | Header Config       | Description                                           | Default
 |:--------------------|:------------------------------------------------------|:-------------|